Bluffmaster!: Reception

 Bluffmaster received mixed reviews from critics.

 BBC News gave the film 4 stars out of 5, appreciating the "cleverly-constructed" storyline, direction and performances by the supporting cast.
 Raja Sen from Rediff.com praised the film, noting the film's comedy, dialogue, tone and music as its major positives and calling it a feel-good style Matchstick Men (2003).
-However, film and trade analyst Taran Adarsh reacted negatively, giving the film 1.5 stars out of 5, praising several individualistic sequences, music, dialogue and cinematography but criticizing the romance track, and mainly the climax, which he called "The Sixth Sense" kind of an ending.
+However, film and trade analyst Taran Adarsh reacted negatively, giving the film 1.5 stars out of 5, praising several individualistic sequences, music, dialogue and cinematography but criticizing the romance track, and mainly the climax, which he compared to The Sixth Sense.

 Box office

 According to Box Office India, lifetime collection of the film is Rs.
 327 million, and was thus declared a semi-hit at the box-office.

 Home video

 In August 2020, the film began streaming on Amazon Prime Video.
 It is also streaming on Netflix.